Bukit Batok: History

-The Syonan Chureito Shrine

-Following the successful conquest of Singapore, General Yamashita ordered 500 Australian Prisoners of War to construct the Japanese war memorial, Syonan Chureito shrine, at the top of Bukit Batok Hill.
-Throughout the Japanese Occupation, the Japanese officials and military personnel would frequently worship their emperor in the Syonan Chureito shrine.
+Following the successful conquest of Singapore, General Yamashita ordered 500 Australian prisoners of war to construct a Japanese war memorial, Syonan Chureito shrine, at the top of Bukit Batok Hill.
+Throughout the Japanese occupation, the Japanese officials and military personnel would frequently worship their emperor in the Syonan Chureito shrine.
 In addition, footages of these ceremonies would be broadcast as propaganda in Japan to ensure the citizens’ continuous support for the war.
 However, the shrine was ultimately destroyed by the Japanese themselves at the end of the World War II as they feared that the honour of the memorial would be tarnished by the returning British troops.

-Post-War: After World War II, the British returned to Singapore.
-The areas around Ford Factory became known as the British’s ‘colonial estate factories’ as the British resumed their plans to industrialize Bukit Timah.

-In addition to the development of factories, Bukit Timah began to be extensively quarried for granite.
+After World War II, the British returned to Singapore.
+The areas around Ford Factory became known as the British's ‘colonial estate factories’ as the British resumed their plans to industrialize Bukit Batok.
+In addition to the development of factories, Bukit Batok began to be extensively quarried for granite.
 The Poh Kim Quarry, which lies in the heart of Bukit Batok Nature Park today, was one of the quarry sites in the vicinity.
-It was quarried for granite between the 1950s to the 1970s but was later abandoned due to the damage that the activities was causing to the earth’s core.
+It was quarried for granite between the 1950s to the 1970s but was later abandoned due to the damage that the activities was causing to the Earth's core.

-1965-1975: After Singapore gained independence in 1965, the newly formed People’s Action Party (PAP) government aggressively promoted the site as a lightweight industrial area.
+After Singapore gained independence in 1965, the newly formed People's Action Party (PAP) government aggressively promoted the site as a lightweight industrial area.

-1975-: Development of Bukit Batok New Town began in December 1975, transforming the former quarrying village into a self-sustainable new town in the rough span of a decade.
+Development of Bukit Batok New Town began in December 1975, transforming the former village into a new town in the rough span of a decade.
 As a testament to its heritage, several norite formations and ridges remained preserved, most of which can be found at both Bukit Batok Nature Park and Bukit Batok Town Park as a characteristic feature of the modern-day town.

-Earthworks to build Bukit Batok started in 1979.
-The first HDB estates with blocks numbered Blk 2xx were completed in 1983, followed by 1xx and 6xx in 1985.
-Subsequently, the blocks at Bukit Gombak were finished in 1987, with Block numbered 3xx ready for occupancy in 1989.
-Earthworks at Bukit Batok West began later, and is currently being developed.
-The first set of Blocks numbered 4xx were completed between late 2018 and early 2019 and have since been occupied, with more blocks currently being built in the process.